Tonny-1001/SafeBox/README.md

 https://github.com/Tonny-1001/SafeBox/releases

 ## Version 2.0
-GUI will be changed to something new. - More readable and moder look </br>
+GUI will be changed to something new. - More readable and modern look </br>
 In general, the program will be totally renewed and redesigned.